stijnie2210/rybbit-flutter/README.md

 ## Contributing

 Contributions are welcome!
-Please read our [contributing guide](CONTRIBUTING.md) for details on our development process and how to submit pull requests.
+I have no specific contribution guide, but please raise an issue or PR with proper description

 ### Development Setup